chambliss/Notebooks/README.md

 # Notebooks
-This is my repo for my projects, both finished and in-progress.
+This is the repo for my projects, both finished and in-progress.
 Here are the ones you should check out:

 # [Word2Vec News Analysis and Regression w/ XGBoost](https://github.com/chambliss/Notebooks/blob/master/Word2Vec_News_Analysis.ipynb)